 I glued down mesh pieces and embossed sentiment strips.
 Then I popped the stamped shells up with foam tape.
 I glued tiny real shells to each card and more microbeads all around the focal points.
 I also glued on several large clear drop gems, and added more Diamond Glaze over the microbeads to lock them in place.
 The panels were glued to kraft card bases.

 The Layered Shell stamps are gorgeous just stamped in ink, but with the busy poured backgrounds, I really wanted to add more texture and shine.
 I love the way they turned out!
 They really pop off the page.
 This isn’t a quick project, but it is a fun one.
 It’s been a while since I played with mixed media, and this reminded me how much I enjoy it.
 Sometimes, it’s fun to get messy.
-I will have a video for these cards soon.

 Have you tried acrylic pouring yet?
 How about layered stamps?
 Would you like to see more inspiration with the stamps I used today?
 They are part of the new release from i-crafter, and man, there are some awesome new stamps and dies in this one!
 Check them out…